VulcanJS/vulcan-npm/packages/docusaurus/docs/vulcan-artemis/index.md

 **Documentation in progress.**

-# Easy CRUD for Apollo GraphQL
+# Easy CRUD for GraphQL servers

 ## In a nutshell